-Recommendations ased on your results, you should try to study and learn in a traditional setting using a straight-backed chair and des able.
+Based on your results, you should try to study and learn in a traditional setting using a straight-backed chair and desk or table.
 Read the following recommendations and select the ones you think would work best for you.

-During Instruction or Activities Sit upright, work at a table or desk, use a laptop or desktop computer and have study resources nearby.
-Working on Assignments or Independent Tasks Avoid sitting on a sofa, cushions or a bed when trying to learn.
-Preparing for Tests or Presentations If you can't avoid soft seating, sit on the floor with your back leaning against a wall.
-Early in the Late in the Day Time of Day Research has proven that success in learning can be affected by the time of day in which you study.
+During Instruction or Activities

+Sit upright, work at a table or desk, use a laptop of or desktop computer and have study resources nearby.

+Working on Assignments or Independent Tasks

+Avoid sitting on a sofa, cushions or a bed when trying to learn

+Preparing for Tests or Presentations

+If you can't avoid soft seating , sit on the flo or with your b ack leaning against a wall.

+Time of Day

+Research has proven that success in learning can be affected by the time of day in which you study.

 You have a moderate preference for learning early in the day.
 You are alert and do your best work before midday, and you probably prefer to go to sleep early at night.

-Recommendations Based on your results, you should try to do your most challenging learning early in the day.
+Based on your results, you should try to do your most challenging learning early in the day.
 Read the following recommendations and select the ones you think would work best for you.

 During Instruction or Activities Schedule your most difficult learning and creative tasks for early in the day.
 Working on Assignments or Independent Tasks Do routine tasks later in the day.
-Preparing for Tests or Presentations On your days off, use the mornings for studying and
+Preparing for Tests or Presentations On your days off, use the mornings for studying and homework.

-Rate your profile: How well does it match you?
+Rate your profile:

+How well does it match you?